bstillman/bgbackup/README.md

 ### Run external commands after backup

 Optionally set external commands to be run after successful or failed backup, respectively.

+## Important upgrade notes

+If a prior version which used innobackupex's --history option was used, there is a checkmigrate option in the config to migrate those records to the new table.

 ## Setup instructions